pcafrica/advanced_programming_2025-2026/lectures/07/07-c++_stl2_move.md

 It implements the `*` and `->` dereferencing operators, so it can be used as a normal pointer.
 However, it can be initialized to a pointer only through the constructor.

-The default constructor produces an empty (null) unique pointer, and you can check if a `std::unique_ptr` is empty by testing `if (ptr)` or using it in a boolean context.
+The default constructor produces an empty (null) unique pointer, and you can check if a `std::unique_ptr` is empty by testing it in boolean conditions such as `if (ptr)`.

 ---